You had to do something bad to wind up like this!

 Few things are as humbling as admitting your failings to someone you so badly want to impress. – Click to Tweet

 That was tough medicine admitting my financial failings.
-I had earned good money in the Army yet had little to show for it, and it wasn’t like I could point to things which had gone on my credit card and say “boy, that was worth it.”
+I had earned good money in the Army yet had little to show for it, and it wasn’t like I could point to things that had gone on my credit card and say “Boy, that was worth it.”
 Instead, I’d nickeled and dimed myself into quite a daunting credit card bill with nothing to show for it.

 “But I’m going to be a lawyer and make a ton of money!”
 I’d tell myself in my weak moments, which were often, to rationalize my decisions.